estevamdf2/rocket-chat-zabbix/README.md

 ## Messages of RocketChat

-Script created for sent messages of Zabbix via Rocket Chat.
+Script created to send messages from Zabbix via Rocket Chat.
 For use this script **_rocket-mensageria.sh_**.
-Move or copy of its for the directory of zabbix
+Move or copy to the follow Zabbix directory.

 `
 /usr/lib/zabbix/alertscripts
 `

-After run the command below to change the permission of script for execution:
+Run the command below to change the script execution permission:

 ```sheel
 chmod +x rocket-mensageria.sh
 ```

-The script use 4 parameters show below:
+The script use 4 parameters listened below:

-* User: user of Rocket Chat service.
+* User: Rocket Chat service user.
-* Password: password of user of Rocket Chat service.
+* Password: Rocket Chat service password.
-* Channel Name: name of the channel of Rocket Chat.
+* Channel Name: Rocket Chat channel name.
-* Message: message of monitoring informed of Zabbix.
+* Message: monitoring message of Zabbix.

-Sample of run the script
+Sample run of the script

 ```bash